LifeAnalysis/spt-index/docs/scratchpad.md

 ---

-### [2025-11-26] Typography and Content Improvements
+### [2025-11-26] Typography and Content Improvements (COMPLETE)
-**Context:** User requested removal of em dashes (—) throughout the website and addition of CDP protocol methodology to the about page.
+**Context:** User requested complete removal of all em dashes (—) throughout the website and addition of CDP protocol methodology to the about page.

 **Action:**
-1. **Removed all em dashes** from the website, replacing them with:
+1. **Completely removed all em dashes** from the website, replacing them with:
+   - "N/A" for empty values in tables and data displays
-   - Periods and separate sentences for better readability
+   - Periods and separate sentences for better readability in prose
-   - Colons where appropriate
+   - Colons where appropriate to introduce explanations
    - "because" or "so" for causal relationships

-   Files updated:
+   Files updated (15 total instances):
-   - `frontend/app/about/page.tsx` (7 instances)
+   - `frontend/app/about/page.tsx` (7 instances in text content)
-   - `frontend/app/page.tsx` (2 instances)
+   - `frontend/app/page.tsx` (2 instances in text content)
-   - `frontend/app/protocol/[slug]/page.tsx` (1 instance in tooltip)
+   - `frontend/app/protocol/[slug]/page.tsx` (2 instances - 1 in formatChange function, 1 in score display)
+   - `frontend/app/components/ProtocolTable.tsx` (2 instances for empty values)
    - `frontend/app/layout.tsx` (1 instance in meta description)
+   - `frontend/app/utils.ts` (1 instance in formatCurrency function)

 2. **Added CDP Protocol methodology** to the about page:
    - Created new methodology card for CDP/Stablecoin protocols